 New Scuba and Snorkeling Masks!

 New scuba diving masks have residue left over from the manufacturing process on the lens.
 Unless you remove this coating from the inside of the lens, you will find your mask constantly fogging up no matter how much defogging agent you use.
-There are two tried-and-true methods to remove the residue.
+There is one tried-and-true methods that we recommend to remove the residue:

 The Toothpaste Trick